flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/discover-new-york.md

   * Six Flags Amusement Park
 features: |-
   * 18 English lessons per week
-  * Dances, parties, games, and movies
+  * Evening activities, including dances, parties, games, and movies
 accommodations: >-
-  * Safe and secure shared residence halls
+  * Students will stay in safe and secure on-campus residence halls in shared room accommodation

-  * Includes three meals on weekdays, brunch on Saturdays and brunch & dinner on Sundays.
+  * Includes three meals on weekdays, brunch on Saturdays and brunch & dinner on Sundays
 ---